KerstinJantke/ConsTarget/README.md

 <img src="man/figures/README-plot.png" width="666" style="display: block; margin: auto;" />

 In our example, protection of the 10 ecoregion ranges from 0 to 49%.
-At the 30% conservation target level, Mean Protection Gap across these ecoregions is 25% .
+At the 30% target level, Mean Protection Gap across these ecoregions is 25% .

-__Example output for calculating Mean Target Achievement for a 50% conservation target:__
+__Example output for calculating Mean Target Achievement for a 50% representation target:__

 ```{r}
 > mta(data,0.5,plot=FALSE)